Building a static website (part 5: Introduction to responsive images)

 Blackpool Tower.

-Naturally, whether all this is worthwhile may well depend on how good your eyesight is and/or how big the screen you have is.
+Whether all this is worthwhile may well depend on how good your eyesight is and/or how big the screen you have is.
 Personally, I'm not sure I can tell the difference!
+Not all browsers will necessarily work with this, but most should do.

 In addition, it's worth noting that this is probably an approach that will be relatively unusual, because most of the time it is likely that you will want to serve different sized images as you display on a different sized viewport or the user changes the size of the browser window (the previous case I covered).
 Also, the HTML that deals with serving different images of varying widths also seems to be able to deal with this kind of case, as I commented on in the previous section.